dailystory/docs/articles/changelog/2020/november.md

 # DailyStory Product Updates for November 2020
 ## November 24, 2020
 * Automation fix for handling no only condition in some cases
+* Add lead to campaign when lead exists but is deleted

 ## November 23, 2020
 * Sort order on tasks